UiL-OTS-labs/jspsych-emostroop/README.md

 - Some general information (gender, age, etc.) is gathered from the participant
 - The participant is instructed on how to do the strooptask
 - The participant practices a number of trials
-  - The participant should be able achieve a given percentage correct, otherwise the practice block repeats.
+  - The participant should achieve a given percentage correct, otherwise the practice block repeats.
 - The participant is given final instructions.
 - The participant runs through all of the trials of the stroop task